thenmozhi-krishnan/Infosys-Responsible-AI-Toolkit/responsible-ai-safety/README.md

 ## Requirements
 1. Python 3.9 - 3.11
 2. VSCode
+3. MongoDB

-# Model
+# Models needed
- 1. Detoxify model for Unstructured text.
+ 1. Detoxify model for Unstructured text: Download from https://huggingface.co/unitary/toxic-bert/tree/main
- 2. NFSW model for image : https://github.com/GantMan/nsfw_model
+ 2. NFSW model for image : https://github.com/GantMan/nsfw_model .
+You can download models from https://s3.amazonaws.com/ir_public/ai/nsfw_models/nsfw.299x299.h5

+Place the above folders in a folder named 'models' in the following way: 'responsible-ai-toxicity/models'.

 ## Steps to run this module :
 1. Clone this repository in vscode
 2. Create a virtual environment for python using cmd -